cdesteves/tech-challenge/README.md

 2. Push: Pushes the Docker image to AWS ECR.
 3. Deploy: Uses Helm to deploy the application to the Kubernetes cluster running on Minikube.

-The workflow is triggered on any push to the repository.
+The workflow is triggered automatically on every code push to the repository.

 To set up the secrets for AWS ECR, you need to add the following GitHub Secrets: